a-laughlin/a-laughlin.github.io/_posts/2012-12-05-visualizing-chicago-map-data.md

 ## Results
 Assuming the data is valid for this purpose, reported thefts in all wards showed net declines between 2003 and 2010.
 Contrasts between wards with high and low total theft are easy to see - higher theft in the city center extends to the Northwest, West, and South.

 Overall I'm happy with the outcome and had fun creating it.
-In fact, If you're reading this and you happened to steal a fridge in front of my steps a few weeks ago, consider it a gift.
 Cheers!

 ## Supporting Technologies